zda58/game-server-alg/README.md

 ## Server Specifications
 The state of the game goes as follows:
-1. Server is run and takes in as io the game specifications.
+1. Server is run and receives the game details.
 2. The server prints out its network port, and waits for players to connect.
 3. Once both players are connected, the server sends each player the game specifications.
 4. The server waits for both players to respond with their ship positions as lists.